tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 Walk through the first few blocks of the notebook.

 * We created two classes in this data, with two important features.
 First, one class is much larger than the other.
-Second, the classes have significant variation, so neither is cleanly distinguishable from the other.
+Second, the classes have significant variation, so neither is clearly distinguishable from the other.

  ![eval_1.png](Images/eval_1.PNG)